LionRoar/Head-First-Design-Patterns-PHP/README.md

 * In other words ALWAYS IDENTIFY WHAT CHANGES.

-* Again ALWAYS IDENTIFY WHAT GOING TO CHANGE.
+* Again ALWAYS IDENTIFY WHAT's GOING TO CHANGE.

 * Decorators must have the same superclass as the object they decorate.